amzoss/ggplot2-workshop/README.md

-# ggplot2 Workshop, Spring 2020
+# ggplot2 Workshop

 This repo contains files for a hands-on workshop on ggplot2, the visualization package for R.

+Use the [releases](https://github.com/amzoss/ggplot2-workshop/releases) list to download a particular version of this workshop.

 Main exercise files are numbered in the top-level directory.
 Solutions for exercises can be found in the "_final" files.
 The "templates" directory includes a templates file with a variety of chart types.